top of page

 Problem Statement

 With bus routes running late, coffee lines too long, and the names of university buildings being abbreviated in the most inconvenient lettering, students already have trouble finding their way around college campuses.
 And once they finally reach their destination, they're now faced with a maze of hallways, corridors, and rooms, adding more time and stress to their journey.
 While typical navigation apps offer help with getting to the building, they don’t include maps or directions to navigate within them, which proves difficult when they're trying to find a single room in a maze of hundreds of others.
-Students need a way to not only find their assigned building, but to find their classroom within buildings as well.
+Students need a way to find their assigned building, AND classroom free of confidently, stress free, and efficiently.

 Finding navigation issues in the MATH (Mason, Angel, Tisch, Haven Hall) building